BruceWayne98/brucewayne98.github.io/content/en/about.md

 **What I Do**

-I specialize in backend development and DevOps—building robust APIs, microservices, CI/CD pipelines, and cloud infrastructure.
+I specialize in backend development and DevOps

-**My Journey**

-My path in software development started with curiosity and evolved into a career I love.
-I believe in continuous learning, clean code, and building software that makes a difference.

-**Beyond Code**

-When I'm not coding, I read tech blogs, contribute to open-source projects, write about my learnings, and explore new technologies.